-Advantages – 10 Reasons Why Uber Was a Superior Experience
+Advantages – 10 Reasons Why Uber is a Superior Experience

-If you are in one of the larger cities in Colombia that has service, here are 10 reasons why Uber offered a superior experience to taxis:
+If you are in one of the larger cities in Colombia that has service, here are 10 reasons why Uber offers a superior experience to taxis:

 1. Quality of the Vehicles